Basics

 Qualitative and quantitative research designs are distinct in their approach to data collection and data analysis.
 Unlike quantitative research, which focuses on numerical data and statistical analysis, qualitative research prioritizes understanding the depth and richness of human experiences, behaviours, and interactions.

 Qualitative methods in a research design have to have internal coherence, meaning that all elements of the research project—research question, data collection, data analysis, findings, and theory—are well-aligned and consistent with each other.
-This coherence in the research study is especially crucial in inductive qualitative research, where the research process often follows a recursive and evolving path.
+This coherence in the research study is especially critical in inductive qualitative research, where the research process often follows a recursive and evolving path.
 Ensuring that each component of the research design fits seamlessly with the others enhances the clarity and impact of the study, making the research findings more robust and compelling.
 Whether it is a descriptive research design, explanatory research design, diagnostic research design, or correlational research design coherence is an important element in both qualitative and quantitative research.

 Finally, a good research design ensures that the research is conducted ethically and considers the well-being and rights of participants when managing collected data.
-The research design guides researchers in providing a clear rationale for their methodologies, which is crucial for justifying the research objectives to the scientific community.
+The research design guides researchers in providing a clear rationale for their methodologies, which is key to justifying the research objectives to the scientific community.
 A thorough research design also contributes to the body of knowledge, enabling researchers to build upon past research studies and explore new dimensions within their fields.
 At the core of the design, there is a clear articulation of the research objectives.
 These objectives should be aligned with the underlying concepts being investigated, offering a concise method to answer the research questions and guiding the direction of the study with proper qualitative methods.

 References